 This analysis of public and private regulation of the formation, maintenance, and dissolution of the de facto and de jure family unit includes the respective custody, support, and property rights and obligations between mates and between parents and children.
-This course counts toward completion of the Upper-Division Writing Requirement as a scholarly writing course.
 Prerequisite(s): LAW 715 Property.